Degree: Technical Engineer Assistant

 Head of the programme: Ildikó PERJÉSI-HÁMORI dr.

-Application fee for the programme: 200 USD (non-refundable)
+Application fee for the programme: 200 EUR (non-refundable)

 Location of the education: University of Pécs, Faculty of Engineering and Information Technology (Boszorkány str.
 2, H-7624 Pécs, Hungary)